 I remember taking my late Grandmother to the salon for her weekly fluff and puff, and what I witnessed was the equivalent to the proverbial hen house.
 Everyone was in there clucking away, sharing recipes, showing photos of their grandchildren, catching up on news in the community and, of course, gossiping.
 Plans were made for social gatherings outside of the salon, including their families, and inviting other friends by ringing them up when they got home.

 It’s all very Mayberry, and somewhat Foucaultian.
 But that’s the beauty of it.
-For many before us, and until recently, beauty shops were the cultural centers of female life.
+For many before us, and until recently, beauty parlors were the cultural centers of female life.
 The social network of their neighborhood.
 While I realize there are some overarching statements here, if you’re a woman, there is something hallowed about being in the heart of a salon.
 It’s a sacred moment of self-care, where you, and others just like you, are taking part in a ritual which brings comfort and aids in what is an almost sacred quest for femininity, support while aging, and often times, unrequited feminism.
 Our hair speaks for us, loudly, boldly and with with utmost certainty.

 This loss of connection in the salon means we’re missing out on community.
 In this life of connectedness, we’re not truly creating and maintaining real human connections.
 Now everyone is sitting with their face stuck in their smartphone and no one is making a new connection or communicating anything that isn’t via a miniature computer.

 So where does this leave us?